ivangfr/spring-integration-examples/README.md

 - ### spring-integration-shell

   `Spring Boot Shell` Java application that has a couple of commands.
 One is to write some content to a file.
-Those files are stored in `shared-integration-files` folder.
+Those files are stored in `shared/files` folder.
 Besides, there are some commands that uses `calculator-api` to compute the basic Math operations.
 There is also has a command that calls `file-service` in order to get information about a file.
 All the communication with `calculator-api` and `file-service` is over `HTTP`.
 Finally, there is a simple command called `greet`, so that you can display a greeting message on the screen depending on the time of the day.

 ## Prerequisites